Piero Manzoni: Azimut Gallery

 Manzoni founded the Azimut Gallery in Milan in 1959 with the artist Enrico Castellani, and staged a series of revolutionary exhibitions of multiples.
 The first, 12 Linee (12 Lines) took place in December 1959, quickly followed by Corpi d'Aria (Bodies of Air) in May 1960.
 This was an edition of 45 balloons on tripods that could be blown up by the buyer, or the artist himself, depending on the price paid.
-In July 1960 he exhibited Consumption of Art by the Art-Devouring Public, in which he hard-boiled 70 eggs, printed his thumbprint onto them, and after eating several himself handed them out to the audience to eat.
+In July 1960, he exhibited Consumption of Art by the Art-Devouring Public, in which he hard-boiled 70 eggs, printed his thumbprint onto them, and after eating several himself handed them out to the audience to eat.
 The eggs themselves were titled Uova con impronta (Egg With Thumbprint).
 This was the last exhibition by Manzoni at Azimuth, after which the gallery was forced to close when the lease ran out.
-Although the invitation named the Gallery Azimuth as the location of the opening, the actual event took place at the Studio Filmgiornale Sedi in Milan.
+Although the invitation named the Gallery Azimut as the location of the opening, the actual event took place at the Studio Filmgiornale Sedi in Milan.
 The discrepancy between the location on the invitation and the film studio where the event was recorded further complicates the role and space of art as it was expected to be seen.